 An effective way to consolidate your interview process is to schedule all in-person interviews on the same day.
 Simply provide your candidates with the date their interview will take place and one or two time options.
 This allows them to choose a time that works best or rearrange their schedule to fit the best time.
-Some technologies you could use for interview scheduling include Setmore, Interview Assistant, and Reschedge.

 The odd candidate may be unable to come in on the day you have specified.
 Depending on if the candidate is active or passive, you may choose to find a day that fits both your schedules.
 If you’ve analyzed their screening results and determine they are a top performer, then bringing them in on a different day is to your benefit.

 By conducting all your interviews on the same day, you can conduct a thorough apples-to-apples comparison while the information is fresh in your mind.
 You also decrease your interview process from the average 15.6 days to one day.